Mathnerd314/stroscot/docs/Commentary/Meta.rst

 -  `Wat <https://github.com/manuel/wat-js>`__
 -  `Atomo <https://github.com/vito/atomo>`__ / `Atomy <https://github.com/vito/atomy>`__

+Languages in TIOBE index order:

+Python

+* Most popular on TIOBE index, said to be "easy to learn for beginners", "simple and elegant syntax" "similar to English".
+* brevity, readability, developer-friendliness make it 5-10x more productive than Java
+* "Batteries included" standard library, such as lists and dictionaries, numpy (BLAS wrapper) and scipy
+* Twisted web framework
+* Mixed reference counting / tracing GC memory management
+* Significant indentation - still a point of contention, e.g. whether it makes copy pasting code harder
+* C++ interpreter CPython, slow performance.
+PyPy exists but has't been widely adopted due to incompatibility.

+C

+* old and widespread language.
+Language of most OS's, hence runs just about everywhere (portable).
+* statically compiled, compilers are very efficient.
+* unsafe pointers, common to see memory corruption and security vulnerabilities. valgrind, smart fuzzing, and static analysis have allowed catching these.
+Also there is the Boehm GC, used by many people who don't want to deal with memory management.
+* header files slow down compilation as they have to be read many times during compilation

 Java

 * Baroque type system, many types of class-like thing (interfaces, enumerations, anonymous adapters), with generics on top
 * Compromises between performance and expressiveness such as covariant arrays
 * The OO mantra has led to design patterns, which are a reference point for features support with explicit syntax.
 The class-based syntax for the patterns is not worth emulating.
 * try-finally and checked exceptions have wasted the time of many programmers.
 * Keyword soup for declarations, such as "public static void main".
-* Lack of operators such as ``+`` for ``BigInteger``
+* Lack of operator overloading such as ``+`` for ``BigInteger``
 * Every object has a 4-byte header and identity using ``==``.
 No value types besides primitives.
 * Requirement that the class name must match the directory name.
 When moving functionality around this implies a lot of changes inside source files.
 Led to IDEs with extensive support for refactoring.
 * Static methods.
 Scoped to a class, but not related to objects.
 Can be very confusing.
-* JIT is probably best in the world.
+* JIT is probably best in the world for throughput.
 Startup is slow but throughput matches C performance in many cases.
 * Garbage collector takes big chunks of CPU time at irregular intervals.
 Low-pause GCs trade this for continuous overhead.
-Still not solved, something like 15% wall clock overhead. :cite:`caiDistillingRealCost2022`
+Still not solved, around 15% overhead on wall clock time . :cite:`caiDistillingRealCost2022`

-Python
-* Most popular besides C/C++, said to be "easy to learn for beginners", "simple and elegant syntax" "similar to English"
-* brevity, readability, developer-friendliness make it 5-10x more productive than Java
-* "Batteries included" standard library, such as lists and dictionaries
-* Mixed reference counting / tracing GC memory management
-* Significant indentation - still a point of contention, e.g. whether it makes copy pasting code harder
-* C++ interpreter CPython, low performance.
-Projects such as PyPy exist but haven't been widely adopted.

-C
-* old and widespread language.
-Language of most OS's, hence runs just about everywhere (portable).
-* statically compiled, compilers are very efficient.
-* unsafe pointers, common to see memory corruption and security vulnerabilities. valgrind, smart fuzzing, and static analysis have allowed catching these.
-Also there is the Boehm GC, used by many people who don't want to deal with memory management.
-* header files slow down compilation as they have to be read many times during compilation

-Scala
-* Type inference, allows avoiding repetition of Java such as ``SomeModule.MyClass v = new SomeModule.MyClass();``

 C++

-* many features, which interact in complex ways making C++ take a long time to learn
+* many features, which interact in messy/complex ways making C++ take a long time to learn
 * fast, efficient standard libraries similar to hand-tuned code (but missing many features, see also Boost)
 * templates, efficient at runtime but slow at compile time
 * memory unsafe like C, although smart pointers make this a little better.

+C#

+* best designed C-style syntax - e.g. introduced async/await
+* wide usage - desktop software (Windows), games (MonoGame, Unity), web development (ASP.NET Core), mobile (Xamarin)

+Visual Basic

+* "mentally mutilates" programmers (according to Dijkstra)
+* runs on .NET, so very similar to C# in semantics

+JavaScript

+* second-best JIT, optimized for startup time - examine bytecode interpreter
+* many strange features such as implicit type conversion, ``with`` statement, and ``eval``

+Swift

+* Automatic reference counting, interesting but not something I want to copy
+* interesting syntax for exception handling, if let/guard let
+* `exponentially slow <https://www.cocoawithlove.com/blog/2016/07/12/type-checker-issues.html>`__ type inference for numeric expressions

+Delphi / Object Pascal

+* still kicking
+* proprietary, so not worth looking at too closely

+PHP

+* Initial design was hacked together quickly, inconsistent API design.
+Could be fixed but backwards compatibility is more important.
+* Several features with huge security or performance impact: eval, weak typing

+Objective C

+* deprecated by Apple in favor of Swift, but a good comparison against C++

+Go

+* opinionated design, touts meaningless features such as "strong typing"
+* goroutines, killer feature
+* finally added generics after a long time
+* supposedly a Python replacement, but TensorFlow is mainly in Python and the Go binding `isn't officially supported <https://github.com/tensorflow/build/tree/master/golang_install_guide>`__

+R

+* numerous libraries for statistics and data analysis
+* lazy evaluation

+Perl

+* A mess with the Raku split
+* Various libraries on CPAN are good
+* Contexts and sigils, terrible syntax IMO

+Lua

+* Use of "tables" for everything is interesting
+* LuaJIT was fast but the main developer left.
+Storscot needs to avoid the same fate.

+Ruby

+* weird syntax, e.g. expression by itself is return value - causes mistakes.
+* Rails is `(still) <https://www.jetbrains.com/lp/devecosystem-2021/ruby/#Ruby_what-web-development-tools-and-or-frameworks-do-you-regularly-use-if-any>`__ the most popular framework
+* slow, `YJIT <https://github.com/ruby/ruby/blob/master/doc/yjit/yjit.md>`__ added in 3.1

+Prolog

+* The inference algorithm (SLD resolution) is inefficient and should be replaced with DPLL or CDCL.
+But SLD's simplicity is the main reason Prolog execution is comprehensible.
+* Teyjus / λProlog rely on higher order pattern unification.
+It is possible to use Huet's semi-algorithm for higher order unification, though the lack of most general unifiers complicates things.

+Rust

+* good standard library design and documentation, probably worth copying
+* voted "most loved" by StackOverflow
+* borrow checker, can't even write linked lists without `endless pain <https://rcoh.me/posts/rust-linked-list-basically-impossible/>`__. if you go through `real implementations <https://rust-unofficial.github.io/too-many-lists/third-layout.html>`__  they end up using reference counting as a substitute for GC to ensure memory safety
+* concurrency safe, but async suffers from "borrow checker"-itis

+Julia

+* good support for concurrency/parallelism
+* C+Fortran+Python FFIs and syntax
+* JIT design assumes trampolines, performance barrier

+Kotlin

+* JVM languages with improved features compared to Java
+* val keyword instead of final, null safety, extension methods, first-class type parameters
+* coroutines

 D

-* C/C++ style but different. never really took off.
+* C/C++ style but different. never really took off AFAICT.
-* many features that have been incorporated in C++, others that haven't been
+* many features that have been incorporated in C++, others that haven't been like scope guards

-Ruby
-* crazy scripting language. weird syntax.
-* expression by itself is return value, causes mistakes.

-Stroscot aims to be a global maximum.
-If the language can't do X, then people will choose to use another language that can do X. Macros make it easy to rapidly add new syntax so often "do X" is as simple as writing another library.
-Underneath the syntax there are multiple ways to implement X - Stroscot has to pick primitives that combine well together.
-There’s a combinatorial explosion in feature interactions.

-Another advantage of being a maximum is stability.
-When a programming language changes significantly, it loses its identity - for example, Python 2 and Python 3 are effectively separate programming languages, as are Perl 5 and Perl 6 (Raku).
-A new language needs new tools and new libraries, so minimizing the number of new languages (breaking changes) is best.
-Write the compiler once and then go do something else.
-Stroscot is based on a survey of the academic literature and uses ideas and techniques that are decades old and have been recognized to be effective for their purpose.
-It is actually really hard to come up with better ideas than these papers.

-A low-priority goal is simplicity at the syntactic and semantic level.
-In a lot of cases this is overridden by other goals, e.g. with learnability using ``=`` for both assignment and equality comparison complicates the syntax quite a bit.
-But avoiding weird syntax features such as Rust's turbofish ``::<>`` seems reasonable.
-And if the programming language has fewer concepts, there’s less to learn, and novices will become proficient faster.
-Particularly, redundant features should be avoided - although macros allow defining redundant syntax, consistency is better.

-erase distinction between commands and expressions erase distinction between compile time and execution time avoid implicit conversion

-Language design is hard because the space of possible programming languages is infinite, and so compromises have to be made.
-It’s hard to provide hard numbers to quantify what makes one design better than another.
-Some of the things that can be quantified to some degree are the complexity of the implementation of a language and also the way that a particular language implementation performs.

-My PhD thesis involved the implementation of a JIT compiler for JavaScript ES5.
-As such, I got to become intimately familiar with the semantics of the language and everything that has to go on behind the scenes to make JavaScript code run fast.
-At times, that was a frustrating experience.
-I’ve become convinced that a lot of the complexity and the hidden behaviors in JS and in many other languages are essentially bad for everyone.

-Unnecessary complexity in a language is bad for those learning the language, because it makes the language less intuitive and harder to learn.
-It’s bad for the programmers working with the language everyday, because it increases their cognitive load and makes it harder to communicate about code.
-It’s bad for language implementers and tool maintainers, because it makes their job harder, but at the end of the day, it’s also bad for end users, because it leads to software with more bugs and poorer performance.

-many object-oriented languages have this idea, borrowed from Smalltalk, that everything should be an object, including booleans and integer values.
-At the same time, languages implementation for these languages have to do a lot of work behind the scenes to try and represent integers efficiently (as machine integers) while presenting an interface to the user that resembles that of an object.
-However, the abstraction presented to the user for an integer object is typically not really the same as that of a normal OOP object, it’s a leaky abstraction, because being able to redefine integer values makes no sense, because integer values have to be singletons, and because being able to store properties/attributes on integers is both dumb and terrible for performance and so typically isn’t allowed.

-Ultimately, integers are not objects in the object oriented sense.
-They’re a distinct type of atomic value with a special meaning, and that’s okay.
-The mistaken idea that “everything should be an object” doesn’t actually simplify anything in practice.
-We’re lying to ourselves, and in doing so, we actually makes the life of both language implementers and programmers more complicated.
-Actionable Advice

-This blog post has turned into more of a rant than I expected it to be.
-It’s easy to critique the status quo, but I’ll also try to conclude with some actionable advice.
-My first piece of advice for aspiring language designers is that you should start small.
-Your language is a user interface, and an API which people use to interface with machines.
-The smaller the API surface, the less you risk introducing accidental complexity and subtle design mistakes.

-My second piece of advice is that if you can, you should try to keep your language small.
-Limiting yourself to a smaller feature set likely means you will want to choose features that don’t overlap and that provide the most expressiveness, the most value to programmers.
-If you do want to grow your language, do it slowly.
-Take some time to write code in your language and work through the potential implications of the design changes that you are making.

-It’s easy to add new features later on, but if you add new features and people begin using them, it’s going to be hard or even impossible to take these features back, so choose wisely.
-Remember that you don’t have to please everyone and say yes to every feature request.
-No language or tool can possibly satisfy every use case, and in my opinion, trying to do so is a mistake.

-Lastly, remember that language design is an art.
-It’s a delicate balance of many different constraints, just like user interface design.
-Brainfuck is a language that is very small and has very few concepts, but nobody would call it expressive or elegant.
-Lisp is regarded by many as one of the most beautiful and elegant languages in existence, but my PhD advisor, a Scheme fanatic, had the habit of writing code with single-letter variable names and very few comments.
-An elegant language doesn’t automatically make for elegant code, but you can encourage good coding practices if you lead by example.

-learnability
-tool support
-performance
+Scala

+* Type inference, allows avoiding repetition of Java such as ``SomeModule.MyClass v = new SomeModule.MyClass();``

+TypeScript

+* `near superset <https://stackoverflow.com/questions/29918324/is-typescript-really-a-superset-of-javascript>`__ of JavaScript with an unsound type system
+* doesn't really add anything besides the types, so only useful for ideas on gradual typing

+Haskell

+* "finest imperative programming language"
+* small community, few core/maintenance developers (mainly SPJ) compared to size of codebase
+* good in benchmarks and scripting but GC is still not usable in production
+* poor library design, e.g. verbose naming conventions

+Clojure

+* one of few languages to use software transactional memory, custom implementation "MVCC"
+* `interesting talks <https://github.com/matthiasn/talk-transcripts/tree/master/Hickey_Rich>`__ on functional programming and language design
+* runs well on JVM

+Elm

+* small ecosystem
+* derivative of OCaml
+* no substantial commits since 2019
+* BDFL doing "exploratory work" closed-repo, most recently described in a 2021 `status update <https://discourse.elm-lang.org/t/status-update-3-nov-2021/7870>`__

+Erlang

+* has a well-tested distributed, fault-tolerant, reliable, soft real-time, concurrent database
+* designed to be crash-only, restart tolerant
+* not used much outside Ericsson

+Elixir

+* based on Erlang, new and supposedly great syntax